A tribute to Larry Tesler, the father of user-friendly design

 Tesler, who had a license plate that read “NO MODES,” pioneered something different with Gypsy.
 To insert a word, you just placed the mouse cursor wherever you wanted to type.
 He also let users highlight words, dragging the mouse from the first to last letter, or just double tapping them instead.
 Along with a new copy function, this new UI added up to the workflow cut, copy, and paste as we know it—though I’d argue his greater contribution was every micro-decision about how the mouse should interact with words on the screen.
 Gypsy could be learned in just two to three hours.
 It was truly user friendly.

 Tesler would go on to have a rich career beyond Xerox PARC.
-He spent 17 years at Apple, beginning with work on Lisa (the precursor to the Macintosh) and the Newton (the precursor to the iPad).
+He spent 17 years at Apple, beginning with work on Lisa (the precursor to the Macintosh) and later, the Newton (the precursor to the iPad).
 His belief in ease of use led Apple to stick with the one-button mouse for decades, so the machines didn’t ostracize new users.
 He’d also serve as the company’s chief scientist and VP of advanced technologies.
 After leaving Apple, he made the rounds at some of the brightest next-wave technology companies, including Amazon, Yahoo!, and 23andMe.
 While obituaries have started to pour in, there’s almost no doubt that more stories of Tesler’s influence will crop up over the coming weeks and months.
 As the man who coined the term “user friendly,” he briefly regretted using the term, as its meaning gave way to meaningless marketing in the 1980s.
 But eventually, he warmed to it again.
 Indeed, for any designed object to be user friendly is an idea so sensible that it will never go out of style.